vidurham/good-morning/README.md

 # Good Morning App

-A morning application that allows a user to input their astrology sign and the city they live in to get a daily outlook for the day.
+A morning application that allows a user to input their astrology sign and the city they live in to get a daily outlook for the day, depending on the information the user has provided.

 Link: https://vidurham.github.io/good-morning/